HL7-DaVinci/prior-auth/README.md

 The first `entry` of the submitted `Bundle` should contain a `Claim`, followed by a `QuestionnaireResponse` which includes answers in response to questions presented by Da Vinci [Documentation Templates and Rules](https://github.com/HL7-DaVinci/dtr) (DTR), then the `DeviceRequest` (or other resource type) that actually requires the prior authorization, followed by all supporting FHIR resources including the `Patient`, `Practitioner`, `Coverage`, and relevant `Condition` and `Observation` resources used in DTR calculations or otherwise used as supporting information.

+To cancel the Claim submit a `Claim` resource with the `id` of the Claim to cancel and set the `status` to `cancelled`.
+If the Claim exists and is not already cancelled the database will be update to reflect the cancellation.

 ## Response of the `/Claim/$submit` Operation

 Assuming the structure and contents of the submitted `Bundle` are adequate, the service will responsed with a `ClaimResponse` as detailed below.
 Otherwise, the service will respond with an `OperationalOutcome` containing an error message.